What to do with rhubarb?

 Since my dad accidentally tilled up the rhubarb on a regular basis, we rarely had rhubarb growing up.
 Then when I purchased my first house, the rhubarb stalks were very tiny and tedious to pick, wash, and chop.
 I questioned if it was worth the effort.

 I should not be surprised since we received our rhubarb from my husband’s parents.
-Their plants were too big, so they even dug it up and threw it in the woods - and guess what - it took off.
-Two years ago when we visited in July, I witnessed the biggest rhubarb plants I have ever seen. - it was something you’d expect to see in the Amazon Jungle.
-We picked and picked and had no use for it, so we canned it.
-And we just finished the last jar off a few weeks ago!
+Their plants were too big, so they even dug it up and threw it in the woods.
+And guess what?
+They not only survived, but they thrived!
+When we visited two summers later, they were the biggest rhubarb plants I have ever seen, looking more like something you’d see in the Amazon Jungle.
+We picked and picked and since we had no use for it, we canned it.
+It took us years before we consumed it all!

 Here’s tips on harvesting rhubarb.